-- Admin can enable or disable Marketplace GDPR module on the frontend.
+- The admin can enable or disable Marketplace GDPR module on the frontend.

-- Admin can enable seller data consent on seller registration and account edit page.
+- The admin can enable seller data consent on seller registration and account edit page.

 - The admin can enable cookie notice on all the pages on the website.

-- Admin can change the design of the cookie notice by simply creating a new static block and setting the identifier in the module config.
+- The admin can change the design of the cookie notice by simply creating a new static block and setting the identifier in the module config.

 - The admin can see all the seller data update and delete requests in the grid.

-- Admin can easily update the status of each request to pending, processing, complete or decline.
+- The admin can easily update the status of each request to pending, processing, complete or decline.

 - On each status update, the seller will receive a mail.

-- Admin can change the email templates too from the configuration
+- The admin can change the email templates too from the configuration

 Customers will get a zip folder and they have to extract the contents of this zip folder on their system.
 The extracted folder has an src folder, inside the src folder you have the app folder.